Find thousands of verified rentals across Canada safely with Rentals.ca.

 Canada’s rental market has a lot of rules, and landlords can lose their rights if they don’t follow them (as can tenants).
 One way you can avoid a rental scam is to know your local rules, and to call the landlord out if they violate them.

-Here are two examples from two of Canada’s biggest rental markets:
+Here are two examples from two of Canada’s biggest rental markets, and if you’re considering Quebec, it can also help to research Montreal neighbourhoods and their rental markets:

 Your landlord may ask for more sensitive personal information, like your Social Insurance Number, but you aren’t obliged to provide it in many instances.
 They can complete a credit check without your SIN or banking details, but handing those details over might leave you vulnerable to identity theft.
 You’re within your rights to learn what personal information you must provide in your province or territory and to only provide that information.